- Email Security Training Goals

-- Learn what phishing emails look like and how to detect them.
+- Learn phishing awareness - what phishing emails look like and how to stop phishing.

-- Remember to treat every email as a phishing email until determined otherwise.
+- Treat every email as a phishing email until determined otherwise.

-- Always dispose of phishing (real or simulated) email.
-In lieu of organization guidance, EST recommends deleting when sure and notifying IT security if not sure.
+- Dispose of phishing (real or simulated) email.
+In lieu of organization guidance, AnteSpam recommends deleting or notifying IT security if not sure.

 Email Security Training is not a video or seminar training with limited retention.
-Instead, EST can best be described as a phishing email simulator that provides behavior-based, on-the-job training in a few seconds, 2 to 4 times a week.
+Instead, EST can best be described as a phishing email simulator that provides behavior-based, on-the-job training and reminders in a few seconds, 1 to 4 times a week.
 Using EST will teach email security best practices to those who need it and remind and update those who don't.

 - Why EST Simulator Training Is Better